etherCorps/SK-Redis-SessionManager/README.md

 [//]: # '[![Product Name Screen Shot][product-screenshot]](https://github.com/etherCorps/SK-Redis-SessionManager)'

-"sveltekit-redis-session" makes it easy for developers to use Redis as a session manager in SvelteKit applications.
-It offers a variety of convenient features that make managing user sessions a breeze.
-This includes simple functions for storing and retrieving data, encryption of session data for added security, and automatic handling of session expiration.
-Additionally, the package is highly customizable, which allows developers to adjust it to their specific requirements and optimize performance (COPY MY CODE BUT LEARN).
-Overall, "sveltekit-redis-session" is choice for managing user sessions in any SvelteKit application thanks to SvelteKit package for robust functionality and flexibility.
+"SvelteKit-Redis-Session" stands out as an indispensable tool for developers aiming to seamlessly integrate Redis as a session manager within their SvelteKit applications.
+Designed with a keen attention to detail, this package ensures that managing user sessions is not only efficient but also intuitive.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Key Features

+- `Simplicity at its Core`: With intuitive functions, developers can effortlessly store and retrieve data without wading through complexities.
+- `Enhanced Security`: Understanding the need for robust data protection, the package offers signature & encryption for session data.
+- `Intelligent Session Management`: The package intelligently handles session expiration, reducing the manual oversight typically needed.
+- `Bespoke Customization`: Recognizing that one size doesn't fit all, "SvelteKit-Redis-Session" offers high customizability, allowing developers to tailor its functionalities to their distinct needs, and in turn, enhancing application performance.
+- `For all runtimes`: As of now we have so many runtimes cloudflare workers, vercel, netlify.
+- `Support for multiple redis libraries`: We support `redis` & `ioredis` out of the box.
+  - `Support for @upstash/redis`: It's mandatory if you are working with workers, edge and serverless.
+Cloudflare workers doesn't support TCP.

 ### Built With